Azure Cosmos DB integrated cache - Overview

 - Cache retention time (in other words, the

-The query cache can be used to cache queries.
-The query cache transforms a query into a key/value lookup where the key is the query text and the value is query results.
+The query cache is used to cache queries.
+The query cache transforms a query into a key/value lookup where the key is the query text and the value is the query results.
 The integrated cache doesn't have a query engine, it only stores the key/value lookup for each query.
+Query results are stored as a set, and the cache doesn't keep track of individual items.
+A given item can be stored in the query cache multiple times if it appears in the result set of multiple queries.
+Updates to the underlying items won't be reflected in query results unless the max integrated cache staleness for the query is reached and the query is served from the backend database.

 Populating the query cache

-- If the cache doesn't have a result for that query (cache miss), the query is sent to the backend.
+- If the cache doesn't have a result for that query (cache miss) on the node it was routed through, the query is sent to the backend.
 After the query is run, the cache will store the results for that query

 Query cache eviction